The hypergeometric test performs comparably to TF-IDF on standard text analysis tasks: Related work

-To truly justify tf–idf within the framework of probabilistic relevance modelling it is necessary entertain non-binary models.
-The Poisson Model, as described in~\cite{Roelleke2013}, is a straightforward count data modelling BIM generalization.
-This time each document $d_j \in \mathbb{D}$ is represented as the vector of term frequencies $\vec{d}_j = (k_{1j}, \ldots, k_{Mj})^T$.
-In addition, the random vector $\mathcal{D}_j = (K_{1j}, \ldots, K_{Mj})^T$ is composed of independent Poisson-distributed random variables.
-More specifically, $K_{ij} \sim Pois(\lambda_{i})$ with $\lambda_{i} = \mathcal{K}_i / N$ for $i=1, \ldots, M$.
-Odds ratio score evaluation differs from that of the BIM special case only in mathematical detail.
-In an important advance in tf–idf foundations, \cite{Roelleke2006} show under which conditions tf–idf emerges from the Poisson Model.
-This marks the first convincing derivation of tf–idf within anything resembling a classical probabilistic framework. \cite{Robertson1994} used the 2-Poisson Model, in which term counts are modelled as a mixture of two Poisson distributions, as a starting point for developing their celebrated BM25 scoring function. \cite{Robertson2004} expresses BM25 as a generalized tf–idf scoring function.
-The connection between tf–idf and BM25 is further elucidated in \cite{Roelleke2008} and \cite{Roelleke2013}. \cite{Wu2008} interpret tf–idf as a special case of a probabilistic relevance model of their own contrivance.

-Finally, we note that \cite{Joachims1997} presents a very rough analysis of tf–idf within the context of probabilistic relevance modelling-based document classification.
+A number of historically influential document retrieval models and their many variants were devised within the framework of probabilistic relevance modelling~\cite{Robertson1976}. heoretical justifications for IDF have been arrived at starting from one or another elaboration on the Binary Independence Model of probabilistic relevance~\cite{Robertson2004, deVries2005, Manning2008}.
+Of these, only de Vries and Roelleke~\cite{deVries2005} go on to draw a connection, albeit a tenuous one, between TF–IDF and a common Binary Independence Model variant.
+The Poisson Model is a straightforward count data modelling Binary Independence Model generalization~\cite{Roelleke2013}.
+Roelleke~\cite{Roelleke2006} has shown under which conditions TF–IDF emerges from the Poisson Model.
+This marked the first convincing derivation of TF–IDF within anything resembling a classical probabilistic framework.
+The classic Okapi BM25 scoring function is a generalized version of TF–IDF~\cite{Robertson2004}.
+The connection between TF–IDF and Okapi BM25 has been elucidated by Roelleke~\cite{Roelleke2008, Roelleke2013}.
+Wu~\emph{et~al.}~\cite{Wu2008} interpret TF–IDF as a special case of a probabilistic relevance model of their own contrivance.
+Finally, Joachims~\cite{Joachims1997} presents a rough analysis of TF–IDF within the context of probabilistic relevance modelling-based document classification.